nut-tree/website/docs/datatypes/image.md

 ### imageResources

-Often times, images are loaded to be uses as input to `Screen#find` or similar.
+Often times, images are loaded to be used as inputs to `Screen#find` or similar.
 For such use cases, nut.js provides the `imageResources` helper function to load images relative to a configured resource directory.

 See [Loading Images from Resource Directory](../tutorial-screen/template-images.md#loading-images-from-resource-directory) and [the cross platform trick](../tutorial-screen/find.md#the-cross-platform-trick) for further information.